roetske/adjustable-pulse-24V/README.md

 Firts time i powered the nano with 5V in Vin. <br />
 Nok nano was not working properly.
 I found on the net you should use at least 6V for Vin. <br />
-This due to voltage loss by the regualor in the nano <br />
+This due to voltage loss by the regulator in the nano <br />
 If you have only 5V available you should connect directly to 5V pin on the nano.<br />